 Alisa Parenti

-Lawyers are changing the way they bill their clients.
-I’m Alisa Parenti, coming up in Money Markets and More we’ll talk with estate planning and asset protection attorney Eido Walny right after this.
+Lawyers are changing how they bill their clients.
+I’m Alisa Parenti.
+Coming up in Money, Markets, and More, we’ll talk with estate planning and asset protection attorney Eido Walny — right after this.

 Alisa Parenti